DevOps-Nirvana/aws-missing-tools/README.md

 # Farley's AWS Missing Tools
 Random tools and helpers I've written that come in handy that are generally missing in the Amazon CLI Tools.
 These tools all extend/expand on the Amazon AWS CLI tools which must be installed for any of these to work.

+*NOTE*: This repository is a work in progress as of June 2016, I am slowly migrating all my personal code into Python and open-sourcing it because of numerous requests/demands for this.
+I expect to finish by July 2016, workload notwitholding.
+Feel free to watch this repo for updates as all the tools come in.

 # aws-choose-profile
 A bash script that scans for profiles defined in ~/.aws/credentials and in ~/.aws/config and asks you to choose one of them, and then sets the AWS_PROFILE and AWS_DEFAULT_PROFILE environment variables for you from the chosen profile.
 Great for sysadmins/devs that manage more than one AWS account via command-line based tools.